 Pigg has also worked in the Champ Car ranks, having worked for the Forsythe organization before rejoining MSR in 2002.

-The switch to Rolex racing has given Pigg the chance to do something he never could in Atlantics-leap over the wall during the pit stops, where he changes the left front tire and is responsible for the windscreen and checking the radiators during every stop.
+The switch to Rolex racing has given Pigg the chance to do something he never could in Atlantics-leap over the wall during the pit stops, where he got the opportunity to change the left front tire.
+This year, Pigg is a crucial part of MSR's IMSA and IndyCar programs where he is the gearbox mechanic on the No. 93 Acura NSX and the inside rear tire changed in the No. 60 IndyCar.

 Favorite Racing Moment Other than Winning the Rolex 24: “It’s hard to pick just one.
 I do like the early night time hours under the lights at Daytona doing the pit stops.
 Seeing my car take the checkered flag at every race.”

 Current duties with MSR: Kevin is in charge of the bodywork department at the track and watches all the fuel that goes into and comes out of the car.
-During the race he changes the front tires on the No. 93 Acura NSX GT3.
+During the race he changes the front tires on the No. 93 Acura NSX GT3 and is the fueler on the No. 60 IndyCar.

 Favorite Racing Moment Other than Winning the Rolex 24: “Completing my first at speed brake change during the 2011 24 hour race.
 It was a moment where I was very proud of myself and I could see that other people were too.”